neverneeth/tic-tac-toe/README.md

 # Tic-Tac-Toe Game

 Welcome to the **Tic-Tac-Toe Game**!
-This is a console-based implementation of the classic game, featuring single-player and two-player modes.
+This is a console-based implementation of game, featuring single-player and two-player modes.

 ---